WikGitHub/Anomaly-Detection/README.md

 - The decoder aspect is responsible for reconstructing the input data from the latent-space representation.

 ## Dataset
-The dataset used in this project is the [MIT-BIH Arrhythmia Database](https://physionet.org/content/mitdb/1.0.0/) from PhysioNet.
+The dataset used in this project is the [MIT-BIH Arrhythmia Database](https://physionet.org/content/mitdb/1.0.0/) from PhysioNet (Moody GB, Mark RG.
+The impact of the MIT-BIH Arrhythmia Database.
+IEEE Eng in Med and Biol 20(3):45-50 (May-June 2001).
+(PMID: 11446209)).

 ## Requirements